Atlanta inflata

 Atlanta inflata is a species of sea snail, a holoplanktonic marine gastropod mollusk in the family Atlantidae.

 Description

 The maximum recorded shell length is 3 mm.

+(Described in Latin as Atlanta inflata Souleyet, 1852) The shell is glassy, disc-shaped, keeled, translucent, and very thin.
+The spire is very small, slightly protruding, and sharply conical.
+There are seven whorls, which are convex; the body whorl is inflated and keeled.
+The aperture is ovate to sub-acute, slightly reflected at the back, and notched at the front; the peristome (the lip) is thin and sharp.

+The operculum is glassy, oval, thin, translucent, and has only a few spirals.

 Habitat

 Minimum recorded depth is 0 m.
 Maximum recorded depth is 0 m.